ContrerasJJ/Megaline-Telecom-Analysis/README.md

 │── README.md              # project documentation

+---

 ## Conclusion

-In this project, I analyzed customer behavior and revenue patterns for Megaline Telecom to identify opportunities for optimizing tariff plans.
+This analysis revealed clear behavioral and revenue differences between Surf and Ultimate plan users.
+Surf users tend to exceed usage limits more frequently, generating revenue through overage charges, while Ultimate users provide more stable and predictable income through higher base fees.

+Statistical testing confirmed that the difference in average revenue between plans is highly significant, reinforcing that plan structure directly impacts profitability.

+From a business perspective, the most valuable opportunity lies in identifying high usage Surf customers and transitioning them to the Ultimate plan to increase long term revenue stability and reduce reliance on overage charges.

+This project demonstrates the ability to combine data analysis, statistical validation, and business strategy to support data driven decision making.

 Key outcomes:
 - Identified usage patterns across customer segments to determine which plans generate the highest revenue
 - Applied statistical hypothesis testing to validate differences in plan performance
-- Uncovered insights showing how high-usage customers can be strategically targeted for plan upgrades
+- Uncovered insights showing how high usage customers can be strategically targeted for plan upgrades

 Business Impact:
-- Recommended transitioning high-usage “Surf” users to the “Ultimate” plan to increase revenue
+- Recommended transitioning high usage “Surf” users to the “Ultimate” plan to increase revenue
-- Suggested targeted add-on packages to reduce churn and improve customer retention
+- Suggested targeted add on packages to reduce churn and improve customer retention
-- Demonstrated how data-driven segmentation can support personalized marketing strategies
+- Demonstrated how data driven segmentation can support personalized marketing strategies

 This project highlights my ability to:
 - Perform end-to-end exploratory data analysis using Python
-- Apply statistical methods to real-world business problems
+- Apply statistical methods to real world business problems
 - Translate data insights into actionable business decisions

-I’m excited to apply these skills in a Data Analyst or Data Scientist role to help organizations make smarter, data-driven decisions.
+I’m excited to apply these skills in a Data Analyst or Data Scientist role to help organizations make smarter, data driven decisions.